lfoppiano/stackexchange-dataset/README.md

 python3 main.py --names ru.stackoverflow,money.stackexchange
 ```

-The name should be the url of the stackoverflow site, minus `http(s)://` and `.com`.
+The name should be the URL of the stackoverflow site, minus `http(s)://` and `.com`.
 You can view all available Stackoverflow dumps [here](https://archive.org/download/stackexchange).

 ## List available sources in Stack Exchange